influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 the cpu usage for each service running in each datacenter, and then trigger an alert based off the 95th percentile.
-In addition to just writing the alert to a log, Kapacitor can integrate with third-party utilities: currently Slack, PagerDuty and VictorOps are supported, as well as posting the alert to a custom endpoint or executing a custom script.
+In addition to just writing the alert to a log, Kapacitor can integrate with third-party utilities: currently Slack, PagerDuty, HipChat, VictorOps and more are supported.
+The alert can also be sent by email, be posted to a custom endpoint or can trigger the execution of a custom script.
 Custom message formats can also be defined so that alerts have the right context and meaning.
-The TICKscript for this would look like:
+The TICKscript for this would look like the following example.

+*Example - TICKscript for stream on multiple service cpus and alert on 95th percentile*
 ```javascript
 stream
     |from()